DesertedVoltron/blood-cell-brawl/README.md

 # blood-cell-brawl
-game me and emir are making in pyglet
+game me and my friend are making in pyglet